bajamircea/bajamircea.github.io/_posts/2018-03-07-api-fragmentation.markdown

 of a file.

+# Eager vs. deferred

+To filter a sequence, `copy_if` can be used to copy then and there the values that meet a predicate (the eager approach), or you provide a view into the sequence i.e. you return an iterator which only when incremented will apply the predicate until it reaches a satisfying value.

 # Compile time vs. run time

 The API could look different if you choose things to be done compile time.
 E.g.